If you find a record in the database that interests you, the above links will tell you how to look up the original archive source record.

 Click to enlarge the image.

-will fall to the bottom and be caught on a blanket as the cradle is rocked.
+falls to the bottom and is caught on a blanket as the cradle is rocked.
 It was more efficient than a pan.

 A Sluice Box